UtrechtUniversity/streetview-greenery/README.md

 To compare different "green" measures against each other, the `comp_green.py` script can be used.
 It computes a linear regression between different variables or the same variable but panoramic vs cubic pictures.

+#### Temporal comparison [ time_compare.py ]

+Compare points at the same location but different points in time with each other to observe trends of variations with regards to season, year, time of day.

 ## Application Programming Interface